jorgealiaga36/data-science-portfolio/index.md

 Imagine that we are working at a telecom company that offers phone and internet services, and we have a problem: some of our customers are churning.
 They no longer are using our services and are going to a different provider.
 We would like to prevent that from happening, so we develop a system for identifying these customers and offer them an incentive to stay.

-First, we carry out a deep exploratory data analysis for analying relationships between data.
-Then, we preprocess the data and we do some feature engineering.
-Finally we train a Logisctic Regression model selecting the best hyperparameters that fit better for our application and we analize its performance.
+First, I carry out a deep exploratory data analysis for analying relationships between data.
+Then, I preprocess the data and I do some feature engineering.
+Finally I train a Logisctic Regression model selecting the best hyperparameters that fit better for the application and I analize its performance.

 ---